doncicuto/dir3-to-db/README.md

 - [Prisma](https://www.prisma.io) to work with the database.
 - [PostgreSQL](https://www.postgresql.org/) as a database manager.
 - [Docker](https://www.docker.com/) to host the PostgreSQL database in a container for development.
-- [Dotenv](https://github.com/motdotla/dotenv) to have a file of environment variables useful for development.

 Although the chosen database is PostgreSQL, any other database supported by Prisma should be able to be used as no PostgreSQL-specific data types or features have been used.